-- Budget - 2.
+- 1. Budget - 2.
 Overlapping Funding - 3.
-Ethics/Safety protection of human subjects, including safety and data monitoring - 4.
-Diversity, Equity, Inclusion, and Accessibility (DEIA) Statement In addition to providing the required institutional DEIA statement, applicants are allowed to include additional information regarding their effort to promote DEIA. - 5.
-COI Disclosure Applicants must disclose any real or perceived COIs.
-If you have questions or concerns regarding COIs, please discuss with a Program Officer. - 6.
+Ethics/Safety-Protection of human subjects, including safety and data monitoring - 4.
+Diversity, Equity, Inclusion, and Accessibility (DEIA) Statement-Is an institutional statement provided or a description of organizational policies relevant to DEIA priorities?
+Applicants may include additional information regarding their effort to promote DEIA. - 5.
+Conflict of Interest (COI) Disclosure-Applicants must disclose any real or perceived COIs.
+If you have questions or concerns regarding COIs, please contact the Program Officer. - 6.
 Other/Additional Comments for the Applicant - 7.
-Resubmission When reviewing a resubmission, evaluate the application as now presented, taking into consideration the responses to comments from the previous review group and changes made to the project, but basing your final score on the overall merits of the current proposal.
+Resubmission-When reviewing a resubmission, evaluate the application as now presented, taking into consideration the response to comments from the previous review group and changes made to the project, but base your final score on the overall merits of the current proposal.

-PSYCHOSOCIAL RESEARCH APPENDIX 4: STUDIES AND DEMONSTRATION PROJECTS CRITERIA
+PSYCHOSOCIAL RESEARCH APPENDIX 4: INTERVENTIONAL TESTING CRITERIA

-The purpose of the Studies and Demonstration Projects category is to support substantive studies that fill important gaps in the SCI field, that open new areas of SCI psychosocial research, or that develop and evaluate interventions to address psychosocial issues after SCI.
-Proposed projects in this category should facilitate, expand, or improve the translation of knowledge and/or the adoption of interventions and practices that will have a positive impact for those living with SCI.
-These grants provide up to three years of funding for a maximum total of \$550,000.
+The Interventional Testing category is intended to support work that leads to the creation, adaptation, and/or refinement of an intervention to address psychosocial challenges for those affected by SCI.
+Studies in this category include testing the feasibility, acceptability, and/or initial efficacy of the developed intervention that will have a positive impact for those living with SCI.
+These grants provide up to three years of funding for a maximum total of \$350,000.